Paying for Therapy

 If I don’t take your insurance, don’t worry.
 You may have out of network benefits.

-I currently take Optum (Connecticare, United Health or United Behavioral Health, Oxford, etc…) and Aetna.
+I am in network with Optum (Connecticare, United Health or United Behavioral Health, Oxford, UMR, etc…) and Aetna.

 For people who have an insurance I am not in-network with (Cigna, Anthem), payment is simple.
 You pay our agreed upon rate out of pocket and I provide you with superbills monthly.
 These are specific receipts for services that you submit to your insurer and IF you have Out of Network benefits, they should pay you a percentage.